confluentinc/ksql/docs/installation/server-config/config-reference.rst

 listeners
 ---------

 Comma-separated list of URIs (including protocol) that the broker will listen on.
+The ``listeners`` setting controls the REST API endpoint for the KSQL server.
+For more info, see :ref:`ksql-rest-api`.

 Specify hostname as ``0.0.0.0`` to bind to all interfaces or leave it empty to bind to the default interface.
 For example:

 .. code:: bash